umbrand/brand/doc/ExportNwbGuidelines.md

       ...
 ```

-Datatypes supported by `exportNWB.py` include any numeric datatype inherently supported by `numpy` and strings.
+Datatypes supported by `exportNWB.py` include any numeric datatype inherently supported by `numpy`, and strings.
 In the stream's definition in the node YAML, strings must have the datatype `str` to be logged in the NWB file without crashing the script.

-`enable_nwb` is a required parameter that represents the default of whether the stream `output_stream_1` should be exported to NWB if the `enable_nwb` parameter is not defined for `output_stream_1` at the graph level, which is the priority value. `type_nwb` is a required parameter that represents what NWB mechanism (see Rules below) should be used to fit all the data of the stream.
+`enable_nwb` is a required parameter that represents the default behavior for whether the stream `output_stream_1` should be exported to NWB if the `enable_nwb` parameter is not defined for `output_stream_1` at the graph level, which is the priority value. `type_nwb` is a required parameter that represents what NWB mechanism (see Rules below) should be used to fit all the data of the stream.
 Within each stream's keys, one can enable logging of that key by including an `nwb:` parameter field even if no parameters are required.
 Omitting the `nwb:` parameter field disables that key from being logged.
-Current supported mechanisms are `Position`, `Spike_Times`, `Trial`, and `Trial_Info`.
+Current supported mechanisms are `TimeSeries`, `Position`, `SpikeTimes`, `Trial`, and `TrialInfo`.
 See sections below for required `nwb` parameters for each mechanism.

 ### Rules for NWB Logging Mechanisms

 Please follow each mechanism's rules to guarantee your data is properly logged in the NWB file.

+#### `TimeSeries`

+The `TimeSeries` mechanism creates a `TimeSeries` NWB container with data stored as a generic time series.
+This is equivalent to storing a `numpy.ndarray` of size `[num_time, num_dimensions]`. `exportNWB.py` logs sample times using the `sync` key included in the entry (see DataSyncGuidelines.md).
+Required `nwb` parameters in the stream's definition are those required for a [`TimeSeries`](https://pynwb.readthedocs.io/en/stable/pynwb.behavior.html#pynwb.behavior.TimeSeries) object in the NWB format, namely:

+* `unit`: (`str`) the base unit of measurement (should be SI unit)

+Note: `name`, `data`, and one of `timestamps` or `rate` are required, but these are generated automatically by `exportNWB.py`.

 #### `Position`